 Consequences of Well-Meant Parental Oppression

-For several decades, centered upon the 1950s and 1960s, gospel singer/song writer Pat Boone gained some acclaim, especially within the evangelical sector.
-Part of this adulation stemmed from his promotion of himself, his wife Shirley, and their four daughters, as symbolizing the idealized, balanced American family.
+For several decades, centred upon the 1950s and 1960s, gospel singer/songwriter Pat Boone gained some acclaim, especially within the evangelical sector.
+Part of this adulation stemmed from his promotion of himself, his wife Shirley, and their four daughters, symbolizing the idealized, balanced American family.

 Yet, just beneath this veneer, there lurked a deepening turbulence.
 According to the memoir "Starving for Attention" written by their eldest daughter Cheryl (Cherry) Boone O’Neill, she recounts the means by which day-to-day life, especially discipline, was based on profound Christian fundamentalism.
 This vigilance intensified as each of their daughters began to experience emotional and hormonal needs.

 Excessive Use of Authority

 In addition, Cherry Boone relates that her father, Pat Boone, utilized his self-proclaimed right to spank his daughters, until each of them reached age eighteen, for whatever behaviour he deemed exceeded parental boundaries.
 Paternal anger was quick to arise; both parents had rules as to the length of skirts, hair, use of cosmetics, and above all else, dating.

 In her parents’ defence, Cherry concedes that as her father’s singing career expanded further into the ruthless show business world, young pretty girls did need some extra protection.
 Still, it began to seem this concern evolved into a pretext for absolute domination.

 In time, Cherry’s sense of suffocation manifested itself in anorexia nervosa and bulimia.
 In hindsight, she believes becoming alarmingly thin via her refusal of food to be her only avenue towards controlling one aspect of her stultified life.